drekka/Alchemic/README.md

 # Creating objects

-Before we look at resolving dependencies and injecting values, we first need to look at how we tell Alchemic about the objects we want to create.
+Before we look at resolving dependencies and injecting values, we first need to look at how Alchemic creates and manages objects.

-Alchemic maintains an in memory data model.
+Alchemic maintains an in memory data model which is where it tracks all the objects you tell it about.
 As it scans the classes in your project and executes registration methods, it populates this model with data representing the declarations it finds.

 ## Class object factories